senwmn/ezPopup/README.md

     variableName.close() -> close the popup, automatically bound to the close button, but you can also add to other elements variableName.empty() -> Removes the current content inside the popup variableName.change('text has changed') -> Changes the current content inside the popup, can take a string or JS variabe

+This was built for fun, and I may add more features in the future.